WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 For the decontamination step, we will use a tool called [`hostile`](https://github.com/bede/hostile) (developed by Constantinides et al. 2023 - doi: [10.1093/bioinformatics/btad728](https://doi.org/10.1093/bioinformatics/btad728)).

 > [!IMPORTANT]
-> In this tutorial, we will be using the files from cleaned from fastp.
+> In this tutorial, we will be using the cleaned files from `fastp`.
 So, DO NOT run the code bellow.
 > However, in the practical applications, please ensure that you have removed the host reads to ensure your downstream analyses is on microbial reads only.

 ```